NCI-CCR-POB/ccrccdi9_hic/README.md

 * Call Juicer HiC tool which involves the following steps
   - Generate Hi-C contact maps
   - Normalization of hic files
-  - Call Arrowhead tool to identify contact maps
+  - Call Arrowhead tool to identify TADs
-  - Call Hiccups tool
+  - Call Hiccups tool to identify loops

 ## How to set up snakemake pipeline